joestolz-lab/Sample-Scripts/README.md

 # Sample-Scripts
 My sample scripts
-These are some of the scripts I have written to support our processes.
+These are some of the scripts I have written to support processes.